 Jaws child star shares huge amount he still earns from movie 50 years on

+Jaws child star shares impressive amount he still earns from movie 50 years on

 Actor starred in the film for a fleeting scene 50 years ago – and has been able to retire from his earnings as an extra

-Steven Spielberg’s 1975 classic Jaws is credited with the invention of the modern blockbuster as we know it, launching the filmmaker as a major Hollywood player and making actors Roy Scheider and Richard Dreyfus two of the most sought-after actors of the decade.
+Classic film Jaws is credited with the invention of the modern blockbuster as we know it, launching Steven Spielberg as a major Hollywood player and making Roy Scheider and Richard Dreyfus two of the most sought-after stars of the decade.

-But it wasn’t just the main stars that reaped the rewards.
-Jeffrey Voorhees was 12-years-old when his family moved to Martha’s Vineyard, a small island that was transformed into Amity for what would become one of the biggest films of all time.
+But it wasn’t just the main cast members that reaped the rewards, with five days of shooting and one minute of screen time amounting to a lot more for child actor Jeffrey Voorhees.

-What ended up just five days of filming and one second of screen time amounted to a lot more for Voorhees.
-He might have had a tiny role in the film, playing the doomed Alex Kintner (aka “Second Child Killed by Shark”), but his brief, tragic appearance has proved unexpectedly lucrative five decades on.
+Vorhees might have had a tiny role in the film, playing the doomed Amity local Alex Kintner (aka “Second Child Killed by Shark”), but his brief, tragic appearance has proved unexpectedly lucrative five decades on.

-Thanks to his involvement in the film, Voorhees, now 62, is regularly flown around the world to appear at fan conventions, for which he is paid $10,000 a pop; not bad for someone who appeared in the movie for less than a minute.
+Thanks to his involvement with the movie, Voorhees, now 62, is regularly flown around the world to appear at fan conventions, for which he is paid $10,000 a pop.

 The love for Jaws has also seen obsessives chomping at the chance to acquire personal clips from him on celebrity video-sharing website Cameo.
 Voorhees charges £26 ($35) for messages and can receive up to 25 requests a day on occasions such as Mother’s Day.